 Jocelyn hates Social Media.
 Not sure why, she just refuses to examine it occasionally or at all.
 She says proudly, “I don’t DO Social Media.”
 Two of our top clients and most of our prospects regularly reveal their interests and needs through their Social Media posts.
 At least five times a week, Jocelyn asks other workers what they know about our clients or prospects.
 She realizes that they’re more up to date than she is.
 Five times a week x fifty weeks = a great deal of lost productivity while our team compensates for Jocelyn’s prejudice against Social Media.

-Trending on PolitiCrossing.com: Tyrannical: The WHO’s New Global Pandemic Treaty
+Trending on PolitiCrossing.com: The New Democratic Sex Cult

 Dependency is Cancerous to Productivity